GOLD / SILVER / BRONZE / BASIC CATEGORIES

 Why does my category have a ‘Plus’ at the end?

-Hospital cover that ends with ‘Plus’ includes at least one treatment or service over and above the minimum requirements that we have to include in that category.
+Hospital cover that ends with ‘Plus’ includes at least one treatment or service over and above the minimum requirements that we must include in that category.

-For example, joint replacements only have to be covered on Gold policies.
+For example, joint replacements must only be covered on Gold policies.
 So by adding this service to a Silver product, it becomes a Silver Plus policy.